-The pandemic of COVID-19 caused 10.25 million cases with more than 505,322 deaths as of June 30th, 2020.
-The worldwide case-fatality rate (CFR) was 4.90% and this rate observed in different countries varies greatly over time.
-The objective of this study was to identify variable(s) that explains such a large variety of fatality rates over time across the countries.
+The worldwide case-fatality rate (CFR) of COVID-19 varied in different countries, regions, and continents of the world..
+The objective of this study was to understand the variation of CFR or IFR of COVID-19 globally over time and to identify variable(s) that explains such a large variety of fatality rates over time.

 Methods